sc-ventures/cloudbreak-documentation/docs/blueprints.md

 You have two options concerning using blueprints with Cloudbreak:

-* Use one of the pre-defined blueprints.
+* **Use one of the pre-defined blueprints**: To use one of the default blueprints, simply select them when creating a cluster.
+The option is available on the **General Configuration** page.
+First select the **Stack Version** and then select your chosen blueprint under **Cluster Type**.
+For the list of default blueprints, refer to [Default Cluster Configurations](index.md#default-cluster-configurations).
-* Add your custom blueprint by uploading a JSON file or pasting the JSON text.
+* **Add your custom blueprint** by uploading a JSON file or pasting the JSON text.

 We recommend that you review the default blueprints to check if they meet your requirements.
 You can do this by selecting **Blueprints** from the navigation pane in the Cloudbreak web UI or by reading the documentation below.

-### Default Blueprints

-Cloudbreak includes the following default cluster blueprints:

-{!docs/common/cluster-configs.md!}

-To use one of the default blueprints, simply select them when creating a cluster.
-The option is available on the **General Configuration** page.
-First select the **Stack Version** and then select your chosen blueprint under **Cluster Type**.

 ### Using Custom Blueprints